mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Fanla called to him again, "We're pulling people out of the pavilion.
 They're all unconscious.
 We need your help."

 	"Let them die!"
-He said in a fit of rage.
+He said in a fit of exasperated rage.

 	Exasperated, Fanla left Kip to grieve and went to help the others on the surface.
 After 80 presses with no pulse or breathing, he stopped and slowly removed Ginnu's body from his own.
-He looked into her eyes once more, both of their chests illuminating the space between life and death.
+He looked into hae lifeless eyes once more, both of their chests blue with kanosin, illuminating the space between life and death.

-	"I'll come back for you," he told her, wishing he could be certain.
+	"I'll come back for you," he told hae, wishing he could be certain.
 An overwhelming air of failure welled up in him, but he pushed it down and forced himself to run away.

 	He caught the faint odors of smoke hanging in the air on the way back up.
 Far away, he could hear a low rumble, constant and unhuman. *Fire?
 What's going on?* In the armory, the rumble had grown to a deep roar coming from the direction of the pavilion with hints of yells and hollers trickling through.
 There was no sign of Fanla and spears were strewn on the ground as if in a hurry.